Greene County Emergency Response Fund makes grants totaling $121,500

-COVID-19 has tremendously impacted many different aspects of life since exploding into a global pandemic this spring, but the virus could not, and would not diminish the kindness and generosity of local folks wanting to help out others.
+COVID-19 has impacted many different aspects of life since this spring, but the virus could not, and would not diminish the kindness and generosity of people who want to help others.

 “It takes a community to help a community, and the Greene County Emergency Response Fund has been a mighty help to many nonprofits since the pandemic began in March,” said Bettie Stammerjohn, CFGC’s executive director.

-According to information provided by Stammerjohn, the Emergency Response Fund was established with donations from many businesses and individuals, many of whom have been contributing throughout the summer to be able to help the organizations working with Greene County residents impacted by the pandemic.
+Stammerjohn said the fund was established through donations from businesses and individuals, many of whom have been contributing throughout the summer to be able to help the organizations working with Greene County residents impacted by the pandemic.

 “We had a total of just over $130,000 at the peak of the fund.
-However, with grants made by the committee this week, we now only have about $8,000 remaining in the fund,” she said.
-“We hope more businesses and others will keep the Fund going.
+However, with grants made by the committee this week, we now only have about $8,000 remaining in the fund,” Stammerjohn said.
+“We hope more businesses and others will keep the fund going.
 We still see the needs as this pandemic continues.”

 Many of the grants were made to help organizations secure the safety and sanitizing supplies needed to continue seeing clients.
 However, some grants were needed so the organization could find other ways to work with their clients in a world that went virtual almost overnight.